karlospn/sonarqube-scan-inside-a-dockerfile/README.md

-# Setting up a SonarQube scan when building a .NET Core container image
+# Setting up the SonarQube scanner when building a .NET Core container image

-This repository contains a practical example about how to execute a sonarqube scan when building a container image.
+This repository contains a practical example about how to execute the sonarqube scanner when building a container image.

 Here's how the Dockerfile looks like: